electrocally/Terraform-EKS-Stack/README.md

 ---

 ## Warning: This is an untested work in progress.
-### Do not use this for critical or production systems!¡¡1
+### Do not use this for critical or production systems!
 ### I will not accept any responsibility if everything breaks.
 ### EKS can be very expensive to run depending on node configuration.